maheshparlapalli/nexusiq-honors/replit.md

 ### Live Preview Panel
 - Starts completely plain/blank (no default content)
 - Real-time visualization of template as configured
-- Shows fields at their positions with labels
+- Static fields show actual content as it will appear
+- Dynamic fields show placeholder in brackets (e.g., [Student Name]) with italic styling
 - Renders horizontal/vertical lines with proper dimensions
 - Shows dimensions and field count